 Now we're told that they have weaponry that can actually reach the continental United States.

-And he said it's an abuse of the judicial process for the shake of for sake of shock value.
+Anyway, well, it wasn't Trump, it was actually Trump's lawyer blasting and saying, literally, and this is right, this guy's name is John Dowd, and he said it's an abuse of the judicial process for the shake of the sake of shock value.

-And they may they that's they you know that's why I pay my taxes.
+And that's why I pay my taxes.

 If you're a conservative, you get screwed.

-Like Hillary and Wasserman Schultz and the IT guy, and Comey and the FBI's general counsel, and let's see, Susan Rice, Ben Rhodes, uh Samantha Power, Clapper, Brennan, and all the unmasking people and all the leaking people, and uranium one deal people, they all get away with everything.
+If you're a liberal, you get a free pass, like Hillary and Wasserman Schultz and the IT guy and Comey and the FBI's general counsel and let's see, Susan Rice, Ben Rhodes, Samantha Power, Clapper, Brennan, and all the unmasking people and all the leaking people and Uranium One Deal people.

-Everyone gets away with everything.
+The Ukrainian embassy people, everyone gets away with everything.

 Not so fast.